-- HWBs must consult the bodies set out in appendix 2 at least once during the process of developing the PNA.
+- HWBs must consult the bodies set out in appendix 2 at least once during the process of making the assessment on a draft of the proposed PNA.
 Any neighbouring HWBs who are consulted should ensure any local representative committee in the area which is different from the local representative committee for the original HWB's area is consulted; - there is a minimum period of 60 days for consultation responses; and - those being consulted can be directed to a website address containing the draft PNA but can, if they request, be sent an electronic or hard copy version.